relrod/bioparse/bench/README.md

 # NOTICE

-The sequence files in this directory are, to the best of my knowledge, in the public domain.
+The FASTA files in this directory are, to the best of my knowledge, in the public domain.
 If you feel that any copyright or patent has been infringed upon, please contact `Ricky Elrod <ricky@elrod.me>` and I will remove the files immediately.

-The sequence files in this directory have been obtained from GenBank which provides the following notice:
+The FASTA files in this directory have been obtained from GenBank which provides the following notice:

 ```